Threat Signal

 Threat Signal is a Canadian heavy metal band from Hamilton, Ontario.
-The band has had numerous lineup changes, with only Jon Howard remaining from the original incarnation.
+The band has had numerous lineup change.
+Jon Howard is the only remaining original member.
 Their music is often classified as metalcore, melodic death metal, or groove metal.

 History

 Early years (2003–2005)

 Threat Signal was formed in the summer of 2003 by cousins Jon and Rich Howard.
-Shortly after, they recruited local guitarist Kyle McKnight and began writing and recording music.
-In the early months of 2004, the trio posted their demo for the song "Rational Eyes", to an international music chart on GarageBand.com.
-After a few weeks, the song reached No. 1 and had received GarageBand awards for best guitars, best drums, best male vocals, best production, song of the week, and song of the day.
-This success sparked record label interest and helped create a following even before the band had ever performed live.
+They recruited guitarist Kyle McKnight and began writing and recording.
+In the early months of 2004, the trio posted a demo for the song "Rational Eyes" to an international music chart on GarageBand.com.
+The song reached No. 1 and received GarageBand awards for best guitars, best drums, best male vocals, best production, song of the week, and song of the day.
+This success sparked record label interest and helped create a following before the band had performed live.

-In the spring of 2004, drummer Adam Matthews joined, as did bassist Eric Papky (who was Kyle McKnight's former guitar teacher).
+In the spring of 2004, drummer Adam Matthews and bassist Eric Papky joined.
 On December 10, 2004, Threat Signal headlined their first show at The Underground in Hamilton.
-For the better part of 2005, Threat Signal would continue to write and record material for their debut full-length album (Under Reprisal).
-In the summer of 2005, Eric Papky was dismissed from the band and was replaced by Marco Bressette.
+For the better part of 2005, Threat Signal continued to write and record material for their debut album, Under Reprisal.
+In the summer of 2005, Papky left and Marco Bressette replaced him.